Synopsys (NASDAQ:SNPS) Issues Q4 2022 Earnings Guidance

 Synopsys (NASDAQ:SNPS – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $1.80-$1.85 for the period, compared to the consensus EPS estimate of $1.84.
+The company provided earnings per share (EPS) guidance of $1.80-$1.85 for the period, compared to the consensus estimate of $1.84.
 The company issued revenue guidance of $1.26 billion-$1.29 billion, compared to the consensus revenue estimate of $1.28 billion.

-SNPS has been the topic of several analyst reports.
-Deutsche Bank Aktiengesellschaft initiated coverage on shares of Synopsys in a report on Wednesday, September 28th.
-They issued a buy rating and a $420.00 price objective on the stock.
-StockNews.com initiated coverage on shares of Synopsys in a report on Wednesday, October 12th.
-They issued a buy rating on the stock.
-Needham & Company LLC increased their price objective on shares of Synopsys from $380.00 to $420.00 and gave the company a buy rating in a report on Thursday, August 18th.
-Robert W. Baird increased their target price on shares of Synopsys from $409.00 to $444.00 and gave the stock an outperform rating in a report on Thursday, August 18th.
-Finally, Wells Fargo & Company increased their target price on shares of Synopsys from $375.00 to $425.00 and gave the stock an overweight rating in a report on Thursday, August 11th.
-Two investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of Moderate Buy and an average price target of $406.46.
+Several analysts have recently weighed in on SNPS shares.
+Wolfe Research began coverage on Synopsys in a report on Tuesday, August 16th.
+They issued an outperform rating and a $440.00 price objective for the company.
+KeyCorp boosted their price target on shares of Synopsys from $445.00 to $455.00 and gave the company an overweight rating in a report on Thursday, August 18th.
+Needham & Company LLC upped their price target on shares of Synopsys from $380.00 to $420.00 and gave the stock a buy rating in a research report on Thursday, August 18th.
+Stifel Nicolaus initiated coverage on shares of Synopsys in a report on Wednesday, September 7th.
+They set a buy rating and a $445.00 target price for the company.
+Finally, StockNews.com assumed coverage on shares of Synopsys in a report on Wednesday, October 12th.
+They issued a buy rating for the company.
+Two equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $406.46.

-Synopsys announced that its board has initiated a share repurchase program on Thursday, September 1st that authorizes the company to buyback $1.50 billion in shares.
-This buyback authorization authorizes the semiconductor company to reacquire up to 2.9% of its stock through open market purchases.
-Stock buyback programs are often an indication that the company’s board believes its stock is undervalued.
+Synopsys announced that its Board of Directors has authorized a share repurchase program on Thursday, September 1st that authorizes the company to buyback $1.50 billion in shares.
+This buyback authorization authorizes the semiconductor company to repurchase up to 2.9% of its stock through open market purchases.
+Stock buyback programs are generally a sign that the company’s board of directors believes its stock is undervalued.

 Insider Transactions at Synopsys

-In other Synopsys news, Director Mercedes Johnson sold 2,000 shares of Synopsys stock in a transaction dated Monday, August 22nd.
-The shares were sold at an average price of $360.00, for a total value of $720,000.00.
-Following the completion of the sale, the director now owns 5,346 shares in the company, valued at approximately $1,924,560.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, CRO Joseph W. Logan sold 35,274 shares of the business’s stock in a transaction that occurred on Friday, August 19th.
+In other Synopsys news, CRO Joseph W. Logan sold 35,274 shares of Synopsys stock in a transaction on Friday, August 19th.
 The shares were sold at an average price of $364.43, for a total value of $12,854,903.82.
-Following the completion of the transaction, the executive now directly owns 99,907 shares in the company, valued at approximately $36,409,108.01.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Mercedes Johnson sold 2,000 shares of the business’s stock in a transaction that occurred on Monday, August 22nd.
-The shares were sold at an average price of $360.00, for a total transaction of $720,000.00.
-Following the completion of the transaction, the director now owns 5,346 shares of the company’s stock, valued at $1,924,560.
+Following the completion of the transaction, the executive now owns 99,907 shares of the company’s stock, valued at $36,409,108.01.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other Synopsys news, CRO Joseph W. Logan sold 35,274 shares of the firm’s stock in a transaction on Friday, August 19th.
+The stock was sold at an average price of $364.43, for a total transaction of $12,854,903.82.
+Following the completion of the sale, the executive now owns 99,907 shares of the company’s stock, valued at $36,409,108.01.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, insider John F. Runkel, Jr. sold 3,464 shares of the business’s stock in a transaction on Friday, August 19th.
+The shares were sold at an average price of $365.49, for a total value of $1,266,057.36.
+Following the completion of the sale, the insider now owns 22,623 shares in the company, valued at approximately $8,268,480.27.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 41,138 shares of company stock worth $14,988,069.
-1.20% of the stock is owned by insiders.
+Insiders sold 41,138 shares of company stock valued at $14,988,069 in the last quarter.
+1.20% of the stock is currently owned by corporate insiders.

+A number of institutional investors and hedge funds have recently added to or reduced their stakes in SNPS.
+Goldman Sachs Group Inc. increased its holdings in shares of Synopsys by 90.2% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 733,196 shares of the semiconductor company’s stock valued at $244,353,000 after purchasing an additional 347,807 shares in the last quarter.
+Wellington Management Group LLP grew its holdings in shares of Synopsys by 11,272.9% in the 1st quarter.
+Wellington Management Group LLP now owns 164,111 shares of the semiconductor company’s stock worth $54,693,000 after acquiring an additional 162,668 shares during the period.
+Prudential Financial Inc. boosted its position in Synopsys by 57.8% during the first quarter.
+Prudential Financial Inc. now owns 391,612 shares of the semiconductor company’s stock worth $130,513,000 after purchasing an additional 143,471 shares in the last quarter.
+Arrowstreet Capital Limited Partnership grew its holdings in Synopsys by 19.6% in the first quarter.
+Arrowstreet Capital Limited Partnership now owns 406,426 shares of the semiconductor company’s stock valued at $135,450,000 after purchasing an additional 66,469 shares during the last quarter.
+Finally, Royal Bank of Canada grew its holdings in Synopsys by 8.5% in the first quarter.
+Royal Bank of Canada now owns 659,426 shares of the semiconductor company’s stock valued at $219,767,000 after purchasing an additional 51,733 shares during the last quarter.
+Hedge funds and other institutional investors own 84.99% of the company’s stock.

 Synopsys, Inc provides electronic design automation software products used to design and test integrated circuits.
 The company offers Fusion Design Platform that provides digital design implementation solutions; Verification Continuum Platform that provides virtual prototyping, static and formal verification, simulation, emulation, field programmable gate array (FPGA)-based prototyping, and debug solutions; and FPGA design products that are programmed to perform specific functions.